 The award is sponsored by the Globe and Mail.

-Terry Pender, Waterloo Region Record, for his tenacious ongoing coverage of threats against the Waterloo region’s water supply.
+Winner: Terry Pender, Waterloo Region Record, for his tenacious ongoing coverage of threats against the Waterloo region’s water supply.
+Judges said Pender’s reporting shows grit and perseverance, dedication by his newspaper, and the power of local journalism.”

 Stuart M. Robertson was one of Canada’s top media lawyers, renowned for his dedication to finding a way to publish information of public interest, even in the face of potential legal obstacles.